 - Sec.
 6. NRS 463.100 is hereby amended to read as follows: - 463.100 1.
 The Board shall keep its main office at Carson City, Nevada, in conjunction with the Commission in rooms provided by the Buildings and Grounds Division of the Department of Administration. - 2.
 The Board may, in its discretion, maintain a branch office in Las Vegas, Nevada, or at any other place in this [state, in space to be provided by the Buildings and Grounds Division.]
 State as the Chairman of the Board deems necessary for the efficient operation of the Board.
 The Chairman of the Board may enter into such leases or other agreements as may be necessary to establish a branch office. - Sec.
 7. NRS 463.120 is hereby amended to read as follows: - 463.120 1.
 The Board and the Commission shall cause to be made and kept a record of all proceedings at regular and special meetings of the Board and the Commission.
 These records are open to public inspection. - 2.
 The Board shall maintain a file of all applications for licenses under this chapter and chapter 466 of NRS, together with a record of all action taken with respect to those applications.
 The file and record are open to public inspection. - 3.
 The Board and the Commission may maintain such other files and records as they may deem desirable. - 4.
-Except as otherwise provided in this subsection and subsection 5, all information and data: - (a) Required by the Board or Commission to be furnished to it under this chapter or which may be otherwise obtained relative to the finances, earnings or revenue of any applicant or licensee; - (b) Pertaining to [an applicant's] a natural person's criminal record, antecedents and background which have been furnished to or obtained by the Board or Commission from any source; - (c) Provided to the members, agents or employees of the Board or Commission by a governmental agency or an informer or on the assurance that the information will be held in confidence and treated as confidential: - (d) Obtained by the Board from a manufacturer, distributor or operator, or from an operator of an inter-casino linked system, relating to the manufacturing of gaming devices or the operation of an inter-casino linked system; or - (e) Prepared, [or] obtained by or provided to the Board or Commission or an agent or employee of the Board or Commission
+Except as otherwise provided in this [subsection and subsection 5,] section, all information and data: - (a) Required by the Board or Commission to be furnished to it under [this chapter] chapters 462 to 466, inclusive, of NRS or any regulations adopted pursuant thereto or which may be otherwise obtained relative to the finances, earnings or revenue of any applicant or licensee; - (b) Pertaining to an applicant's or natural person's criminal record, antecedents and background which have been furnished to or obtained by the Board or Commission from any source; - (c) Provided to the members, agents or employees of the Board or Commission by a governmental agency or an informer or on the assurance that the information will be held in confidence and treated as confidential: - (d) Obtained by the Board from a manufacturer, distributor or operator, or from an operator of an inter-casino linked system, relating to the manufacturing of gaming devices or the operation of an inter-casino linked system; or